ronanoneill/slim-bootstrap/README.md

 ### To do

-Tests!!!,  some sort of semantic markup templating (prob Handlebars), Less / Sass, Grunt
+Improve the very basic PHPUnit testing framework, some sort of semantic markup templating (prob Handlebars), Less / Sass, Grunt